 1. ZoomInfo

-Copilot sits in your workflow and tells you which accounts to prioritize based on buying signals.
-It suggests which contacts to reach and when, using engagement data to predict who's likely to respond.
-The platform syncs with Salesforce, HubSpot, Outreach, and Salesloft so your contact data stays current everywhere.
-You can segment by the software prospects use, the topics they're researching, and where they are in the buying process.
+GTM Workspace sits inside your existing workflow, using AI agents that analyze buying signals and recommend next best actions.
+It surfaces which accounts to prioritize based on buying signals, recommends which contacts to reach and when, and uses engagement data to predict responsiveness.
+The platform syncs with Salesforce, HubSpot, Outreach, and Salesloft so contact data stays current across every system your team uses.
+Segmentation extends to the software prospects currently use, the topics they're researching, and where they are in the buying process.

-ZoomInfo serves over 35,000 customers and holds recognition from Gartner and Forrester.
+ZoomInfo serves over 35,000 customers and is recognized as a Leader in the Gartner Magic Quadrant for ABM Platforms and in the Forrester B2B Revenue Marketing Platforms Wave.
 The platform maintains GDPR, CCPA, and SOC 2 compliance, with verification processes that keep email deliverability high.

 Intent data that flags accounts researching your category or competitors